Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

-• Dual sourcing uses two different suppliers for a product or service.
+• Dual sourcing is the practice of using two different suppliers to provide a product or service.

 What is Dual Sourcing?